-From April 2025 we will be offering a full programme of online (remotely-facilitated) computing and design technology courses for primary and special schools.
-A program for secondary schools is in development – please complete the form here to request a specific course.
+For the 2025/26 academic year we will be offering a full programme of online (remotely-facilitated) computing and design technology courses for schools.

 We will also be running network meetings for computing leaders as part of a subscription offer (note these already exist for Sheffield and Rotherham schools – see Subject Leader Networks).